Experts on women’s health say that the average length of a woman’s cycle is 28 days.

 Even though it is not common, women with regular cycles ovulate on later days—say days 16, 17, 18.
 It simply means they have a short luteal phase—the period between your last ovulation day and next period.

-There’s no known way to tell the exact date you ovulate but tracking it with fertility monitors helps.
 Don’t forget that the day you ovulate is not static and can change, which is entirely normal.

 Late ovulation has multiple causes, For example, if all women are different.
 Several reasons can explain why you may experience late ovulation.
 Let us dive deeper into each of them!